kredar/kredar.github.io/_posts/2023-09-02-How-To-Build-Resume-Bot-powered-by-llm.md

 I'm using three main tools for this chatbot:

 - Langchain to manage the RAG flow
 - FAISS to store embeddings and retrieve documents.
-Alternative vectore DBs are: Chroma, Pinecone, and many others.
+Alternative vectore stores/DBs are: Chroma, Pinecone, and many others.
 - Streamlit for UI
 - OpenAI gpt-3.5-turbo for information retrieval